Hexavalent Chromium Testing Lab Houston, TX

 Chrome Electroplating — Hexavalent Chrome Bath

 Hard chrome and decorative chrome plating uses chromic acid (CrO₃) dissolved in water — a concentrated Cr(VI) solution.
 During electroplating, electrical current generates a fine chromic acid mist from the bath surface.
 Without fume suppressants or local exhaust ventilation at the bath rim, operators are directly exposed to Cr(VI) mist at concentrations typically well above the OSHA PEL.
-Chrome plating requires intensive hexavalent chromium testing.

 Very High Exposure RiskSoluble Cr(VI) — High Bioavailability